Generate depth contours

 Finish

-When all settings are correct, click the "OK" button to finish the process.
+When all settings are correct, click the 'OK' button to complete the process.
 The software will now create the TIN model, and generate the contour lines.
 You will have to wait a couple of seconds, depending on the number of records your sounding contains.
 When ready, the dialog will disappear, and the contours are drawn on the screen.

 Example of a Hydromagic matrix with generated contours and values.em>